Arksine/moonraker/docs/web_api.md

 Parameters:

 - `name`: The name of the camera to request information for.
 If the named camera is not available the request will return with an error.
-This parameter must be provided.
+This parameter is optional.

+- `uuid`: The id of the camera to request information for.
+If the camera is not available the request will return with an error.
+This parameter is optional.

+!!!
+Warning
+    For every request either the `name` or `uuid` parameter must be specified.
+If both parameters are specified, the `name` parameter will be used.

 Returns: